The Old Chapel is a beautifully renovated former Wesleyan chapel in the heart of Cornwall.

 The chapel lies beside the road to Lostwithiel and the bedrooms look east over countryside.

-The current owners, Kimberley and Greg, are continuing to care for the chapel and have recently refurbished the entire property.
+The current owners, Kimberley and Greg, are continuing to care for the chapel and have refurbished the entire property.

 We very much enjoy living here and hope you will also enjoy your time at the former Broadoaks chapel.